"Compress and eliminate" solver for symmetric positive definite sparse matrices: Conclusions and future work

 \section{Conclusions and future work}

-We have proposed a new approximate factorization for sparse SPD matrices { which} provides better approximation to the matrix than standard incomplete LU factorization techniques.
+We have proposed a new approximate factorization for sparse SPD matrices that can be computed with linear cost and storage, but provides better approximation to the matrix than standard incomplete LU factorization techniques.
+The constant is quite small compared to other low-rank based approaches.
 In our model experiments we were able to outperform CHOLMOD software in terms of memory cost and computational time.
 There are several directions for future research.
 At the moment, the permutation is assumed to be known by the start of the algorithm.
 In many cases it can be retrieved from the geometric information.
 However, it would be interesting to develop the version that computes the next row to be eliminated in the adaptive way.
 Another important topic is to extend the solver for the non-symmetric case and also for dense $\mathcal{H}^2$ matrices.
 It is quite straightforward, but a lot of questions are still open.
 Finally, the efficient implementation of CE requires many small optimization of the original prototype code: in the current version most of the time is spent in the SVD procedure in the compression step, and using a cheaper rank-revealing factorization may significantly reduce the computational time.
 In the end, a much more broad comparison with other available solvers is needed to see the limitations of our approach in practice, as well as the theoretical justification of the low-rank property of the far blocks that appear in the process.